apache/qpid/qpid/tools/src/java/README.txt

 *********************************************** Important!! ***********************************************
-*  If your version of Qpid is older than 0.12 the QMF2 API won't work unless your setup is as follows:    *
+*  If your Qpid C++ broker is older than 0.10 the QMF2 API won't work unless your setup is as follows:    *
 *********************************************** Important!! ***********************************************

-For those who are running with Qpid 0.12 or above the patch described below isn't necessary.
-The default "api" ant target in build.xml builds everything except the patch, which is the preferred approach for later Qpid versions, though using the patched version of the older AMQMessageDelegate_0_10.java still works with Qpid 0.12 (but not with later Qpid versions).

-To be clear, if you are using Qpid Java jars 0.12 or above you do not need to use the patch described below even if you are talking to an earlier broker, however do note that if you are talking to a broker < Qpid 0.10 you need to set "--mgmt-qmf2 yes" when you start up qpidd if you want to get QMF2 Events and heartbeats pushed.
+Note that if you are talking to a broker < Qpid 0.10 you need to set "--mgmt-qmf2 yes" when you start up qpidd if you want to get QMF2 Events and heartbeats pushed.
 This is particularly important to note if you are using the Qpid GUI, as in default mode its updates are triggered by the QMF2 heartbeats.
 If "--mgmt-qmf2 yes" isn't set on a 0.8 broker you'll see "Broker Disconnected"